kheerand/llm-prompts/README.md

 # llm-prompts
-My collection of LLM prompts
+My collection of LLM prompts.

+Source location for maintaining all my prompts.